 Did you know

-- TriviaIn the scene where Adam refuses to accept Cal's money, the script called for Cal to turn away in anger from his father.
+- TriviaWhen Adam refuses to accept Cal's money, the script called for Cal to turn away in anger from his father.
 It was James Dean's instinct to embrace him instead.
 This came as a surprise to Raymond Massey, who could think of nothing to do but say, "Cal!
 Cal!" in response.

 - Crazy creditsCards during opening credits: In northern California, the Santa Lucia Mountains, dark and brooding, stand like a wall between the peaceful agricultural town of Salinas and the rough and tumble fishing port of Monterey, fifteen miles away.
 AND "1917 Monterey, just outside the city limits"

 - Alternate versionsThe dispute with shoemaker Gustav Albrecht about the war had been cut from the 1955 dubbed release for Germany and Austria.
-You could only see Albrecht leaving the fair claiming "Can't I say my opinion?", Cal climbing down the Ferris wheel and following Aaron and Albrecht, some fight in front of Albrecht's house and the sheriff appearing.
-The reason for all this remained totally unclear; the recruiter's speech is cut except for one background line "Join the army!" when Cal and Abra pass by, and you actually don't even get that Albrecht might be of German descent.
-In most of today's copies the missing scenes are included, distinguishable by the German subtitles.
+The viewer only sees Albrecht leaving the fair claiming "Can't I say my opinion?", Cal climbing down the Ferris wheel and following Aaron and Albrecht, some fight in front of Albrecht's house, and the sheriff appearing.
+The reason for all this remained unclear; the recruiter's speech is cut except for one background line ("Join the army!") when Cal and Abra pass by, and the viewer doesn't even get that Albrecht might be of German descent.
+In most of today's copies, the missing scenes are included, distinguishable by the German subtitles.

 - ConnectionsEdited into The Meadow (2008)